TL;DR

 - Do Not Admit Liability: Do not say "it was my fault," even out of politeness.
 This is a matter for the insurers to determine based on the evidence.

-- Exchange Details: You must legally provide your name, address, and vehicle registration number to anyone with reasonable grounds to ask.
+- Exchange Details: you should consider whether you may need to legally provide your name, address, and vehicle registration number to anyone with reasonable grounds to ask.
 Politely ask for the same details from them, and also note the make, model, and colour of their vehicle.
 It's also wise to ask for their insurer's name.

-- Report to Your Insurer: Contact your insurance company as soon as it is practical to do so, usually within 24 hours.
-You must report any incident, even if you don't intend to make a claim.
+- Report to Your Insurer: Contact your insurance company as soon as it is practical to do so, usually within 24 hours. you should consider whether you may need to report any incident, even if you don't intend to make a claim.
 This is a condition of your policy.

 WeCovr: Your Expert Partner on the UK's Roads

 Navigating the complexities of the motor insurance UK market can be daunting, especially when trying to balance cost with the right protection.
-At WeCovr, we leverage our expertise and strong relationships with a wide panel of UK insurers to do the hard work for you.
+WeCovr specialists or broker partners leverage our expertise and strong relationships with a wide panel of UK insurers to do the hard work for you.

 Will my car insurance premium go up if I live near an accident hotspot?